Jususs/Jususs/README.md

 ## About me :)
 - I studied Software Engineering and Design
-- Fantasy and anime enthusiast that loves sports and coding
+- Fantasy enthusiast that loves sports, coding, anime and videogames

 ## 💻 Public Projects
 GMTK 2025 (GameJam) - <a href=https://elitogame.itch.io/locolooptive>Locolooptive</a>